pollere/DCT/examples/relay/README.md

 ![relaymesh](relaymesh.jpg)

 This directory also contains a simplified example where sensors (sens.cpp), assumed to use a short-range wireless media, periodically publish reports of their measurements and subscribe to commands.
 Relays have one DeftT that uses the same media as the sensors (those get role ids of s<relay #>) and another that uses a longer-range broadcast media which a controller (cntrl.cpp) also uses (those get role ids of m<relay #>).
 The directory contains a schema for the sensor media, sensor.rules, and a schema for the longer-range media where relays are meshed, mesh.rules.
+Since the relay-only subdomain and the relay-and-sensor sub-domain have different subschemas, they can share the same broadcast network without "hearing" one another.
+The mkMesh.sh script can use the same RLY capability cert for both subdomains, specifying use of the default multicast address.

 To run this example, create a subdirectory for the identity bundles under relay (here mesh), change to that directory and run